rwxrob/fluff/README.md

-fluff shot - take a "snapshot" of all local cloud VMs fluff list - list all the local cloud VMs with name and IP fluff copy - copy all local cloud VMs and config to target fluff home - prints the full path the Fluff home directory
+fluff shot - take a "snapshot" of all local cloud VMs fluff list - list all the local cloud VMs with name and IP fluff copy - copy all local cloud VMs and config to target
 ```

-There are a number of commands that allow users to do specific things
+There are a number of other (hidden) commands that allow users to do
-that are a part of the other main user commands:
+specific things that are a part of the other main user commands:

 ```
-fluff cache [URL]             - retrieve and cache distro image fluff get [FILE|URL|MACHINE]  - fetch a qcow2 image from the Internet fluff validate [PATH]         - validate a fluff.yaml file fluff convert [PATH] [FORMAT] - convert target image to specified format fluff iso [PATH]              - create a cloudinit.iso
+fluff cache [URL]             - retrieve and cache distro image fluff validate [PATH]         - validate a fluff.yaml file fluff convert [PATH] [FORMAT] - convert target image to specified format fluff iso [PATH]              - create a cloudinit.iso